jantonguirao/nvImageCodec/docs/sphinx/samples/c_samples.rst

 C
 ----------------

-The following samples demonstrates the use of nvImageCodecs C API with cmake:
+The following samples demonstrates the use of nvImageCodec C API with cmake:

 .. toctree::